ssshake/pi-uhf-tv-station/README.md

 ## Hardware Options

 The point of this project was to make use of my Game Gear TV Tuner, so this requires a UHF transmitter.
-Howver you could plug the pi directly into an old CRT TV, and old VCR, or a modern TV with composite inputs.
+However you could plug the pi directly into an old CRT TV, and old VCR, or a modern TV with composite inputs.

 There are a few options for buying or building a UHF transmitter.